-In all of recorded British history, never has there been any monarch to sit on the throne longer than Queen Elizabeth II.
-Also, never has there been a British monarch to live into their ripe age as Elizabeth II has done.
+In all of recorded British history, never has there been any monarch to sit on the throne longer than Queen Elizabeth II (1926-2022).
+Also, never has there been a British monarch to live into their ripe age as Elizabeth II did.

-For more than six decades, Her Royal Majesty Elizabeth II has been a voice of reason in times of chaos.
-She has virtually devoted every moment of her life in service of not just her people but the lives of millions across the world.
+For more than seven decades, Her Royal Majesty Elizabeth II had been a voice of reason in times of chaos.
+She virtually devoted every moment of her life in service of not just her people but the lives of millions across the world.

 Post First World War Changes